VIETNAM’S LEADING BATTLEFIELD TOUR OPERATOR

 The DMZ and the Ho Chi Minh Trail

 The focus of attention and activity around Chu Lai during Operation Starlight gave the North Vietnamese the opportunity to escalate their movement of men and supplies across the virtually undefended demilitarized zone (DMZ) that separated the two countries.
 This vast network of trails running from Hanoi to Saigon was being improved to the point it could handle convoys of large vehicles and was capable of funneling more than 1,000 tons of supplies a day to the south.
 One of the main orders of business for the U. S. military was to stop this flow of resources.
 To do this required abandoning the previous posture of being a defensive element and moving to the offence.
 Nowhere was the need for this new strategy more evident than along the border separating the North from the South.
 Johnson's Secretary of Defense, Robert McNamara came up with his ambitious plan to create a barrier of both muscle and high technology to block the enemy's movement across the border.
-This plan involved creating The Trace, an area cleared of vegetation several hundred meters wide along the length of the DMZ.
+This plan involved creating The Trace, an area cleared of vegetation several hundred meters wide along the southern edge of the DMZ.
 American planes would also drop hundreds of thousands of listening and sniffing devices designed to detect any movement or troop build up in the area.
 Of course, to properly patrol this "McNamara Line" required more American troops to seek out and destroy the enemy that was able to get across the line.
 By mid 1966 most of the civilian population had been relocated out of the remote mountainous area and placed in camps along the coast.
 The mountains became a free fire zone where anyone found was considered to be a combatant.
 The 3rd Marine Division was given the primary responsibly of keeping the NVA out of these mountains.
 The number of American troops in Vietnam reached 400,000 by 1967.
 VIETNAMIZATION After the Tet offensive of 1968, the United States began looking for a way out of Vietnam.
 Richard Nixon promised the American people that he would "find peace with honor".
 One of the key elements of Nixon's plan was called Vietnamization.
 The ARVN forces were to take on more of the responsibly of military actions while the U.S. began to pull its military out of Vietnam in stages.
 To show that he was serious, Nixon promised to pull 25,000 troops from Vietnam by August of '69.
 The South Vietnamese Army showed signs of promise as fighters but their leadership showed lack of resolve.
 Squabbling between the generals, corruption, and reluctance to aggressively engage with the enemy soon made it evident that they would have a difficult time defeating their disciplined foe.
 The push to find an end to the war was accelerated in Paris.
 When the leadership in the North began to drag their feet, Nixon ordered the bombing of the North to be escalated.
 Though this was not popular with many of those at home who were opposed to the war, it did bring the Communists to the table.
 It was agreed upon that the U.S. would begin pulling its military out of the country if the North would halt its flow of men and supplies into the South.
 It soon became obvious that although the flow of Communist forces into the South had greatly diminished, they were building up inside their border north of the DMZ and inside of the borders of Laos and Cambodia.
 Inresponse to MACV's new Commanding General, General Abrams plea, Nixon agreed to allow secret bombings inside the Cambodian border to disrupt this threat.
 The weak Cambodian military was unable to stop the North Vietnamese when they moved further inland to avoid the bombing.
 By May of 1969, Cambodia fell to the Communist Khmer Rouge.
 The 3rd Marine Division had pulled out of Vietnam by late November of 1969, leaving the area along the DMZ in the hands of the ARVNs.
 The American military focused its attention to the Cambodian and Laotian borders and in 1970, in support of the South Vietnamese military, began pushing operations inside of these countries.
 When the American public learned of this expansion of the war, Congress was outraged and voted to stop all future funding of the war.
 Demonstrations broke out across the country.
 At Kent State in Ohio, National Guardsmen opened fire on a group of protesters, killing four students.
 The demand to get out of Vietnam became louder.
 By November of 1971 the U.S. had reduced its number of troops in Vietnam to 139,000.
 The North took advantage of this vacuum and launched an assault on the northern provinces around Dong Ha and Quang Tri in March of 1972.
 The ARVNs put up an impressive resistance in a ferocious battle that left the provincial capital of Quang Tri completely destroyed.
 But they were soon overwhelmed when the North sent in large numbers of tanks.
 The defenders fled the area in panic and disarray, leaving the gate to the South wide open.

 The Fall of Saigon